asthanasatyam8-ui/sales-analytics-system/README.md

 # SALES DATA ANALYTICS SYSTEM

 Hello!
 I am **Asthana Satyam** 👋

-This project reads sales data, cleans it, calls an API, analyzes it, and makes a report.
+This project reads sales data, cleans it, calls an API, analyzes it, and generates a report.

 ---